snowplow/documentation/docs/resources/recipes-tutorials/recipe-data-structures-in-git/index.md

 INFO generate wrote kind="source app" file=data-products/source-apps/website.yaml
 ```

-The generated file is written to our default `data-products/source-apps`.
+The generated file is written to the default `data-products/source-apps` directory.
 Help for all the arguments available to `generate` is available by running `snowplow-cli dp generate --help`.

 Let's examine the generated file: